NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 4. The digitizer fills in all necessary data regarding the digitization session, fx institution, collection, preparation type, ....
 5. The digitizer triggers the IngestionClient to execute the automated checks and upload sequence.
 6. First, the IngestionClient checks if every _raw_ image has a corresponding _converted_ image and vice versa.
-7. The IngestionClient creates a _metadata file_ (.json format) that contains all metadata information input by the digitizers.
+7. The IngestionClient creates a _metadata file_ (.json format) that contains all metadata information input by the digitizers, see [example](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/metadata_example.json).
 8. The IngestionClient checks if any images if any images contain no information data ( 0 MB files).
 9. The IngestionClient reads the time each image was taken.
 10. The IngestionClient creates a GUID for each image from the supplied information and renames all _converted_ images and the _metdata files_ to their GUID.